 Keep Up at Your Peril

 Los Angeles, California, is another location with municipal sales tax rates.
 It's also the home of three dozen Carl's Jr. employees who became wealthy in 2017 when that company failed to heed an increase in that city's minimum wage.
 The company, based in Franklin, Tennessee, continued to compensate the employees at a rate of $10 or $10.25 per hour after the minimum wage rolled over to $10.50 on July 1, 2016, until December 31, 2016.
 The city of Los Angeles subsequently ordered Carl's Jr. to pay the employees - who had already received back pay in the amount of $5,400 - $910,010 in penalties, plus an additional $541,123 in penalties and fines.

 The City of Los Angeles maintained that this error, which was spread - as noted - over three dozen employees who worked at seven different locations, was an example of "systemic failure to comply with the city's laws."
 Carl's Jr. officials, unsurprisingly, saw the situation somewhat differently, stating that they simply were unaware that the restaurants in question were located at Los Angeles street addresses, more than likely because the locations had P.O. boxes for mailing addresses.

 Clearly, for the restaurant, this was a million-dollar (and then some) lesson, but you can learn from their mistakes.
 Today's cloud based payroll solutions help companies update wages for employees across their organization in mass with a single change.

 Today's best HCM solutions provide single-employee-record data management and streamlined processing.
-Make the investment so you don't have to pay the price later.
+Make the investment so that you don't have to pay the price later.
 We look forward to helping you on this journey today.